 An individual can hold inconsistent mental models (Abelson, 1981; DiMaggio, 1997; Swidler, 2001).
 Seemingly immaterial aspects of the social context of the moment of decision can influence which mental models are activated.
-An environment that primes a particular aspect of an individual's identity can change his behavior because it makes certain norms and associations more available to him (e.g., Steele and Aronson, 1995; Hoff and Pandey, 2006; Cohn, Fehr, and Maréchal, 2014).
+An environment that primes a particular aspect of an individual's identity can change his behavior because it makes certain norms and associations more available to him (e.g., Steele and Aronson, 1995; Hoff and Pandey, 2006, 2014; Cohn, Fehr, and Maréchal, 2014).
 The person in a moment in time is not fixed in terms of abilities or preferences, as standard economics assumes.
 Moreover, preferences and cognition co-evolve with institutions.
-Remote historical differences in economic conditions-for example, whether a town in Italy was organized as a free-city state in the Middle Ages, rather than falling under a strong centralized power - changed the beliefs and preferences of individuals at that time in ways that are continuing to shape descendants of those societies today (Guiso, Sapienza, and Gonzales, 2016).
-The promotion of economic development depends on changing not only incentives and information, but also the mental models that shape how people think about themselves and the world.
+Remote historical differences in economic conditions-for example, whether a town in Italy was organized as a free-city state in the Middle Ages, rather than falling under a strong centralized power - changed the "nation's psyche" in ways that are continuing to shape descendants of those societies today and to influence economic development (Guiso, Sapienza, and Gonzales, 2016).

-We can think of the first revolution in economics of this century as investigating the consequences of imperfect information and the second, still ongoing, revolution as investigating the consequences of the imperfect processing of information.1 The economics of imperfect information is now part of mainstream economics, but behavioral economics is not.
-A common complaint is that behavioral economics undermines the assumption that individuals are rational actors with fixed preferences, but does not provide a new grand model to replace the old one.
+The two revolutions in economics of this century investigate the consequences, respectively, of imperfect information and the imperfect processing of information.
+The economics of imperfect information is now part of mainstream economics, but behavioral economics is not.
+A common complaint about behavioral economics is that it undermines the assumption that individuals are rational actors with fixed preferences without building a new grand model to replace the old one.
 Daniel Kahneman (2003, p.
 1449) has responded to this complaint: